carpentries/lesson-development-training/episodes/15-explanation.md

 When writing a lesson, you should also consider adding key terms to the lesson glossary for the lesson.
-Following the instructions on [how to create a glossary in the workbench documetation][sandpaper-docs-learners] will help you to create this section of the lesson.
+Following the instructions on [how to create a glossary in the Workbench documetation][sandpaper-docs-learners] will help you to create this section of the lesson.

 Many of these terms may also be useful for other lessons and can be added to [Glosario][glosario], a multilingual glossary for computing and data science terms.